-The lengend of Windeck Castle in village of Kappelwindeck
+The Legend of Windeck Castle in Village of Kappelwindeck

-Down in the valley, girls working with their spinning wheels told each other of wonderous things that were suppose to have happened in the castle above.
-A hen, they say, dug a deep. wide trench as the Strassbourgers advanced.
+Down in the valley, girls working with their spinning wheels told each other of wondrous things that were suppose to have happened in the castle above.
+They say that a hen dug a deep, wide trench as the Strassbourgers advanced.
 A dashing young hunter perished there because of his love for a beautiful young woman of the castle.

 by Aloys Schreiber (1761-1841)

 There is a tradition in Varnhalt that has carried down from generation to generation for over 200 years.
 The last grape harvest of every growing season must be brought home by ox-cart., if not done, this last harvest will make the whole grape harvest into a sour, undrinkable wine.

 Legends of Yberg Castle

 Myths of this ancient castle tell of fair ladies who appear in the night; of unusual Bowling games on the first Monday of every month and of a mysterious vault, that no one could find, filled with delicious wines.

 Tales of the Village of Yberg

 Tales have long been told of a distinguished Baden gentleman who showered a shepherd with enough money to build himself a house.